The defence team will instruct an expert in Cell Site Analysis, to review the prosecution’s Cell Site report. This review will;

 The specialist network equipment used to conduct these measurements is essentially a mobile phone enabled with specialised software and a GPS system which is installed within a vehicle.
 This bespoke equipment will allow the user to monitor, or if necessary adapt, the way in which a mobile phone responds to the network.
 This bespoke equipment is also connected to a GPS system which can record the precise location where each measurement is taken.

-All the measurements recorded by the Cell Site Analysis Expert are then complied in to logfiles, which are then analysed back at the laboratory.
-The analysis of this data is manually undertaken and is often very time consuming.
+All the measurements recorded by the Cell Site Analysis Expert are then compiled into log files, which are then analysed back at the laboratory.
+The analysis of this data is manually undertaken and is often very time-consuming.
 The data is then plotted onto ordinance survey maps to show which cells provide coverage with respect to a single location, or the full coverage plots.

 The results of the readings are used to compile a new report.
 The new report is then analysed against those from the prosecution’s report, to ascertain if there are any discrepancies.
 If any discrepancies are found, they assist in the defence by discrediting the prosecution’s evidence or if its inaccurate, the prosecution’s evidence/case is likely to be thrown out.

-All findings are complied in a clear and concise report with associated ordinance survey maps of varying scales, to visually represent locations of interest and cell coverage.
+All findings are compiled in a clear and concise report with associated ordinance survey maps of varying scales, to visually represent locations of interest and cell coverage.

 It is important to note that Cell Site Analysis only proves where the phone was, not the user.
 Further analysis is required to ascertain if the phone was in the possession of the suspect by examining activity such as texting, phone calls, browsing and app usage.